mpatraw/BileBio/design.md

 ### Player

 The player will have two stats: Health and energy.
-Energy's use depends on the class, but in all cases it denotes how tired the player is.
+Energy's use depends on the animal, but in all cases it denotes how tired the player is.
 Three for each is about average.

 ### Plants

 Plants are not hostile by default, but they can grow hostile flowers, vines, but also fruit to replenish energy.

+As you progress through the levels, plants increase in hostility and grow more interesting and deadly flowers and vines.

 ## TODO